 These are the vertical strips containing a Fader, Encoder, Status/Meter screen, plus the SOLO, SEL, and ON switches.
-They are assigned to control real input and output channels as well as GEQ bands and DMX channels or Masters.
+They are assigned to control real input and output channels as well as GEQ bands and bus Masters.
 A group of Control Channels makes a Fader Layer.